travis-ci/docs-travis-ci-com/user/ci-environment.md

 The entire process usually takes from one to several hours (depending on how many VM images need to be rebuilt).
-Combined with the time for testing, new releases of runtimes and other widely used software usually go live on travis-ci.org within a week from the moment Travis Core team is notified about the release.
+Combined with the time for testing, new releases of runtimes and other widely used software usually go live on travis-ci.org within a week from the moment Travis CI Core team is notified about the release.

 ## Chef Cookbooks